quiltdata/quilt/docs/README.md

 * **Less data prep** - the registry abstracts away network, storage, and file format so that users can focus on what they wish to do with the data.

-* **Deduplication** - Data fragments are hashed with `SHA256`.
+* **De-duplication** - Data fragments are hashed with `SHA256`.
 Duplicate data fragments are written to disk once globally per user.
 As a result, large, repeated data fragments consume less disk and network bandwidth.

 * **Faster analysis** - Serialized data loads 5 to 20 times faster than files.
 Moreover, specialized storage formats like Apache Parquet minimize I/O bottlenecks so that tools like Presto DB and Hive run faster.